plotly/dash-labs/docs/DOCUMENTATION.md

 > it is recommended to import `dash_express` as `dx`, and this is the convention that will be used throughout this document.

-As described below, the updated decorator retains all of the functionality of the existing (Dash 1) `@app.callback` decorator, but it also includes the ability to optionally generate components and lay them out according to predefined templates.

 This document will start with the Dash 1 feature set, and then progressively describe the extensions provided by Dash Express.
-This is intended to be how an experienced Dash 1 user would learn about Dash Express.
+This is how an experienced Dash 1 user might learn about Dash Express.
 An alternative introduction should later be developed for new users learning Dash for the first time in the context of Dash Express.

 This document is organized into the following chapters:
  - Chapter 1: A more flexible `@app.callback`: